-Increasing your run volume can be a challenging prospect.
+Increasing your run volume can be a challenging prospect, especially if you’re returning to running after time off which is common at this time of year.
 Running is the most corrosive of the three sports in triathlon and it’s the sport from which you’re most likely to get injured.
 Increasing your run volume must be done sensibly and cautiously.

 To begin with, it’s good to understand why you want to increase your run volume.
 If you are already doing a good amount of quality (i.e. higher intensity work) and you’re not seeing improvements then maybe increasing your run volume would help.
 You should aim to have about 75-80% of your run week be aerobic work with 20-25% as quality work.
 Increasing your swim or bike volume has less chance of injury, but it may not give you the same fitness boost as bumping up your run volume.

 Another important factor is your recent injury history.
 If you are coming off an injury, I would advise waiting until you are healthy for a solid six to 12 months before you do anything that could put you at risk for another injury.
 If we can assume you are healthy and you’ve been maxing out your quality run workouts, then let’s help you create a good solid run week that’s repeatable for you.
 Here’s how to increase your run volume:

 Shoes, Shoes, Shoes

 If you want to increase your run volume you definitely need to have a few pairs of shoes to rotate through.
 You don’t want to go from 20 to 30 miles a week or 30 to 40 miles a week and use the same shoes five or six days a week.
 Rotating helps save the shoes over time and your legs too.
 It’d also well worth having a run gait analysis done at a qualified running store so you are fit for the right shoe.

 Plan Your Run Week